curlsloth/NYU-HPC-4-newbies/README.md

 ### 4-2.
 Use Singularity to contain Conda environment ###

-[Singularity](https://docs.sylabs.io/guides/3.5/user-guide/introduction.html) is a container platform specifically designed for HPC, and it has become widely used in many HPC systems.
+[Singularity](https://docs.sylabs.io/guides/3.5/user-guide/introduction.html) is a container platform specifically designed for HPC, and it has become widely used in many HPC systems and has become a standard.

-Without Singularity, you don't really have a good place to put your conda environment files.
+Without Singularity, you don't really have a good place to put your conda environment file in HPC.
 The `/home` space can only contain a limited number of files, which is barely enough for a conda environment.
 Despite `/scratch` and `/vast` can contain many files, the files in these two places could be wiped out every 60 days.
 You don't want to reset your conda environment again and again!

-Singularity can perfectly resolve this issue.
-Singularity is a containor.
-For the HPC file system, it is recognized as one single file.
+**Singularity acts like a containor.** For the HPC file system, it is recognized as one single file.
 But within this containor, you can put as many files as you want, up to it predefined space.
+Therefore, you can put your Singularity container under `/home` without worrying it exceeding the limit.